Shorts Program

 Director Billie JD Porter in attendance for Q&A

 In the post-Roe v.
-Wade United States, scientists are on the cusp of a watershed moment in birth control, the introduction of new, viable, male contraceptives, but FDA approval is needed.
-Along the way, the film uncovers the troubling history of the birth control industry and asks whether the holdup for improved birth control is due to a scientific roadblock or gender bias.
+Wade United States, scientists are on the cusp of a watershed moment in birth control - the introduction of new, viable, male contraceptives - but FDA approval is needed.
+Following the journey to market, the film uncovers the troubling history of the birth control industry and asks whether the holdup for improved birth control methods is due to a scientific roadblock or gender bias.

 LA LIGA